 Acceptance

-I strive to see and accept all aspects of you, valuing you for who you are.
-The person-centered approach supports a respectful and empathetic environment, fostering acceptance and understanding.
+I aim to see and accept all aspects of you, valuing you for who you are.
+This person-centred approach fosters an atmosphere of respect, empathy, and genuine connection.

 Important Things to Know